Concordium/concordium-wallet-proxy/README.md

 ```

 If the credential is well-formed and communication with the server is good, and
-the baker node is alive the server will respond with a submission id which can
+the node is alive the server will respond with a submission id which can be
-be queried via the `/submissionStatus` endpoint.
+queried via the `/submissionStatus` endpoint.

 ## Submit transfer

 When submitting a transfer you should make a PUT request to `/v0/submitTransfer` endpoint.
-The data that should be sent is as the one returned from the library provided as part of the crypto repository.
+The data that should be sent is as the one returned from the library provided as part of the concordium-base repository.
 After submission of the transaction the responses are the same as for the submission of the credential.
 If successful
 a submission id is returned, which can be used to query the status of the transfer via the `/v0/submissionStatus` endpoint.

 ## Get transactions